torvalds/linux/Documentation/admin-guide/verify-bugs-and-bisect-regressions.rst

   point: copying the kernel's image to /boot/, generating an initramfs, and adding an entry for both to the boot loader's configuration.

-  Sadly some distributions (among them Arch Linux, its derivatives, and many immutable Linux distributions) will perform none or only some of those tasks.
+  Sadly some distributions (among them Arch GNU/Linux, its derivatives, and many immutable GNU/Linux distributions) will perform none or only some of those tasks.
   You therefore want to check if all of them were taken care of and manually perform those that were not.
 The reference section provides further details on that; your distribution's documentation might help, too.